Taxi driver Baljeet Singh denies groping radio host Jay-Jay Feeney

 "No nothing like that happened.
 I did not touch her at all."

-Feeney said she "was obviously drunk" but did not have blanket memory loss.
+Feeney told the court she "was obviously drunk" but did not have blanket memory loss.

-In the car on the way home, Singh began complimenting Feeney on her looks, the court was told.
+In the car on the way home, Singh began complimenting Feeney on her looks, the court heard.

 After paying, Feeney said: "He reached over and put his hand down my top, under my bra."